 The Army ROTC four-year program of instruction consists of a two-year basic course for freshmen and sophomores and a two-year advanced course for juniors and seniors.
 Students may enroll in the program at any time up to and including the second semester of the sophomore year.

-Students may sign up for one military science course and its applicable practical leadership training (PLT) lab each semester.
-Students taking MLS classes must also participate in the applicable PLT if they are seeking Army commission.
+Students may sign up for one military science course and its applicable practical leadership training (PLT) each semester.
+Students taking MLS classes must also participate in the applicable PLT.
 The number of hours a week spent in the classroom varies from semester to semester, as does the credit received for each course.
-Freshmen and sophomore classes will be taught at the SUNY Cortland campus or Cornell, depending on enrollment and instructor availability.
+Freshmen and sophomore classes will be taught at a location to be determined near the SUNY Cortland campus.
 Junior and senior courses will meet every Tuesday afternoon at Cornell University.

-All students at SUNY Cortland may take MLS classes as an elective without enrolling in ROTC.
-Special permission may be required to take MLS classes.
-Enrolling in MLS classes does not obligate you to join the Army.
+Students at SUNY Cortland may take ROTC classes without enrolling in ROTC.
 Those students seeking a commission in the Army by enrolling in ROTC should contact the Cornell University ROTC Office at the address above.